-Entries related to boiler
+Entries linking to boiler

 early 13c. (intransitive) "to bubble up, be in a state of ebullition," especially from heat, from Old French bolir "boil, bubble up, ferment, gush" (12c., Modern French bouillir), from Latin bullire "to bubble, seethe," from PIE *beu- "to swell" (see bull (n.2)).
 The native word is seethe.
-Figurative sense, of passions, feelings, etc., "be in an agitated state" is from 1640s.
+The figurative sense, of passions, feelings, etc., "be in an agitated state" is from 1640s.

 I am impatient, and my blood boyls high.
 [Thomas Otway, "Alcibiades," 1675]

-Transitive sense "put into a boiling condition, cause to boil" is from early 14c.
+The transitive sense "put into a boiling condition, cause to boil" is from early 14c.
 The noun is from mid-15c. as "an act of boiling," 1813 as "state of boiling."
 Related: Boiled; boiling.
 Boiling point "temperature at which a liquid is converted into vapor" is recorded from 1773.

 1831, "iron rolled in large, flat plates for use in making steam boilers," from boiler + plate (n.).
 In newspaper (and now information technology) slang, the sense of "unit of writing that can be used over and over without change" is attested by 1887.
 The connecting notion probably is the permanence of the prepared plate compared to set type: From the 1870s to the 1950s, publicity items were cast or stamped in metal ready for the printing press and distributed to country newspapers as filler.
 An early provider was the American Press Association (1882).
 The largest supplier later was Western Newspaper Union.